What Is Marketing Mix?

 Promotion helps communicate with potential customers and promote product benefits to convince or attract them to buy.

 It involves advertising, incentive, discounts, word of mouth, or anything that promotes a good image.

-You can easily find iPhones on online and offline platforms, and they are always available on giant e-commerce stores like Amazon.
+You can easily find iPhones on online and offline platforms.

 What Are the Four C’s of the Marketing Mix?